Bulimia

 • Try something new

-It doesn’t matter if it’s small – doing something new can help you believe in yourself.
+It doesn’t matter if it’s small, doing something new can help you believe in yourself.
 Check out our hobbies and interests message board for ideas.

 Recovering from an eating disorder

-Getting support
+Getting support with bulimia

-But talking can make recovering from bulimia feel a little easier.
 Getting professional help from a doctor or counsellor is also really important.

 How bulimia starts